About us

 Mission Aviation Fellowship uses airplanes, communications, technology and specialists to reach the unreached.

-More than 2000 organizations are dependent on MAF for support of humanitarian aid, development aid, medical care and missions.
-Every five minutes an MAF plane takes off or lands somewhere in the 26 poorest countries of the world.
+More than 1400 organisations are depending on MAF for support of humanitarian aid, development aid, medical care and missions.
+Every five minutes a MAF plane takes off or lands somewhere in the 26 poorest countries of the world.

 Sign up for our newsletter